-The proposal conforms to the "Mixed Use", "Neighborhoods and "Open Space" designations of the Official Plan.
-The Draft Plan of Subdivision includes single-detached dwellings, townhouses, and future apartment units to accommodate a mix of housing types and a variety of built form in the City.
-Additional land uses include a valleyland block, park block, district retail block, and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.
+The proposal conforms to the "Neighborhoods and "Open Space" designations of the Official Plan.
+The Draft Plan of Subdivision includes townhouses and future residential and mixed-use apartment units to accommodate a mix of housing types and a variety of built form in the City.
+Additional land uses include a valleyland block, park block, and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.

-As such, the proposal is consistent with the "Mixed Use", "Neighbourhoods", and "Natural Heritage System" land use designations and an amendment to the Official Plan is not required.
+As such, the proposal is consistent with the "Neighbourhoods" and "Natural Heritage System" land use designations and an amendment to the Official Plan is not required.